lokmanTech/FinTrek/Planning&Initiation/PlanningAndInitiation.md

 <p align="center"><img src="./img/PlanningProcess.png"></p>

+*Note: These info I took during GitLab Event held on Element Hotel, Kuala Lumpur.
+So, this is personal project, I'll testing out on using GitLab and GitHub, much faster to differentiate between these two services.*

 ## Project Deployment Plan
 1. **Planning and Design:**
    - Define the features you want in your app: income tracking, expense tracking, budget planning, analytics, etc.